International Baseball Federation: International events

 The first-ever 12U Baseball World Championship was played in Taipei from July 8 to 17, 2011.
 Taiwan won the first title.

 In addition, the IBAF is the sanctioning body for the World Baseball Classic, which is hosted by Major League Baseball and the Major League Baseball Players Association and held every four years in the year after the Summer Olympics.
 The IBAF abandoned its former world championship, the Baseball World Cup, after the 2011 edition in favor of an expanded World Baseball Classic.
 It was originally intended to be the sanctioning body for the Premier 12, a new men's international tournament – featuring the twelve best-ranked national teams – that began in 2015; that tournament instead has been sanctioned by the WBSC.
 This event is played in the year preceding the Summer Olympics.

 The IBAF discontinued the Intercontinental Cup, which was an invitational event and last held in 2010.

-International baseball demographics

-Estimated data, according to the IBAF, as of April 2011: